 The Investment Committee takes account of the credit risk inherent in the PCC's investment portfolio by adopting similar cautious practices in identifying investment opportunities and monitoring portfolio performance.
-The investment instruments acquired are highly rated by the internationallyrenowned credit rating agencies like Moody's and Standard and Poor's.
-The policy adopted by the investment committee is that of directing most of the funds available for investment to A-rated securities and deposits.
-There are certain instances whereby the committee may opt for placing these funds in B-rated securities only once the circumstances of such an opportunity are fully assessed and are beneficial to the performance of the investment portfolio.
+There are certain instances whereby the committee may opt for placing these funds in B-rated and unrated securities only once the circumstances of such an opportunity are fully assessed and are beneficial to the performance of the investment portfolio.
+These circumstances will only be considered once they fall within the Company's risk appetite and within the investment policy board approved risk parameters.

-Credit risk in relation to cells is not considered to be significant as a substantial amount of the receivables is due from related parties.
+Credit risk in relation to cells is not considered to be significant when considering payment patterns and/or assessment of counterparties and contractual arrangements.